aidenkeating/digger-installer/provision-osx/README.md

 To run this section as a standalone step you must specify the `osx_configure_buildfarm` tag.

-### Options
+### Variables
+#### Required
+If required options are not set then the build farm then the configuration of the Jenkins node will be skipped.
 * `credential_private_key_path` - Location of the private key of the pair.
 This is stored in Jenkins and used to SSH into the macOS node.
-If this is not set then this section will be skipped.
 * `credential_passphrase` - Passphrase of the private key.
 This is stored in Jenkins and used to SSH into the macOS node.
-If this is not set then this section will be skipped.
 * `credential_public_key_path` - Location of the public key of the pair.
-If this is not set then this section will be skipped.
+#### Optional
 * `buildfarm_node_port` - The port to connect to the macOS node on.
 Defaults to `22`.
 * `buildfarm_node_root_dir` - Root node of the node in Jenkins.
 Defaults to `/Users/jenkins`.
 * `buildfarm_credential_id` - Identifier for the Jenkins credential object.
 Defaults to `macOS_buildfarm_cred`.